G'day caller: Aussie firms offshore jobs to 'little brother' NZ

 While many experts anticipate more Australian companies will shift jobs to New Zealand as the Australian economy slows, once things improve they say flows of migration and jobs will likely reverse, given Australia's economy is roughly six times bigger.

-For now, firms in New Zealand can capitalize.
-And not just through cost savings - Australian customers of Quickflix and other companies can ring up operators who have similar accents and shared sense of humor.
+For now, firms in New Zealand can capitalise.
+And not just through cost savings - Australian customers of Quickflix and other companies can ring up operators who have similar accents and shared sense of humour.